The Big Picture…

 Apple’s people created iPad, iPhone, Apple Watch, iTunes etc. As well as more service-oriented offerings such as iCloud, Apple Music, Apple Fitness etc.

 Apple’s view is not surprising.
-Recall that, in service-dominant logic, we see goods as simply freezing a service (the application of skills and competence).
+Recall that, in service-dominant logic, we see goods as simply freezing a service (the application of skills and competence) for distribution.

 What we find is there are two types of resources.
-And one leads to strategic benefit.
+And one of them leads to strategic benefit.
 Let’s look at these resource types

 We see two types of resources: operand and operant.
 And it was Constantin & Lush who introduced these terms in their 1994 book “Understanding Resource Management: How to Deploy Your People, Products and Processes for Maximum Productivity“.